10 Recipes That Use Leafy Greens

 Southern Black-Eyed Peas & Collard Greens

-This recipe for Southern Black-Eyed Peas & Collard Greens is a tasty use for collard greens and uses frozen black-eyed peas for quick prep!
+This recipe for Southern Black-Eyed Peas & Collard Greens is a tasty use for collard greens and uses frozen black-eyed peas for quick prep.

 Chimichurri Steak Salad